 As life ebbed away from his body, legend has it that he managed to kill his killer before turning into a stone.
 Luos believe this stone is the body of Luanda Magere.

-Hunters around this site believe that if they sharpen their spears on the rock, they would be easily successful in their hunting expeditions.
+Hunters around this site believe that if they sharpen their spears on the rock, they would easily succeed in their hunting expeditions.
 This story has remarkable similarities to the biblical account of Samson, whose strength was equally a well-kept secret until a woman came into the scene.

-An uncommon and interesting twist to this story exists.
+An uncommon and exciting twist to this story exists.
 Apparently, when the spy lady who had leaked Luanda’s secret ran away from Luoland, she was heavy with child.

 She also never went back to her people but instead settled among the Uasin Gishu Maasai, who were then roaming the Rift Valley with their livestock, reaching the territory bordering Kikuyu country.